 Your BBQ and garden furniture will have to be left sparkling clean, the yard must be as pristine as when you found it, and any dirty flooring will have to be hosed down if you want to get your bond back in full.

+Hopefully, you like these cleaning tips for getting bond back.
 For more tips, feel free to visit our Tips section.

 Author: Luke Fitzpatrick